Constitution and By-Laws

 Section X. The Club may reimburse individuals for gas expenditures; however, the Club will not reimburse on a per mile basis when personal vehicles are used.

-Section XV.
+Section XIV.
 A written form that provides a brief description of the trip, how many participants were in attendance, and a detailed accounting of expenses must be submitted to the Treasurer prior to any reimbursements taking place.
 Such a form is considered public information to the entire club and will be disseminated as such.

 Article XV.
 Equipment